pug-php/pug/README.md

 ```

 This mode require node and npm installed as it will install **pug-cli** and directly call it.
-This mode will flat you local vars (it means complex object like DateTime, or classes with
+This mode will flatten your local variables (it means complex object like DateTime, or classes with
-magic methods will be striginfied in JSON as simple objects) and you will not benefit some
+magic methods will be stringified in JSON to simple objects) and you will not benefit from some
-features like mixed indent, pre/post render hooks but in this mode you will get exact same
+features like mixed indent, pre/post render hooks.
+But in this mode you will get exact same
 output as in pug-js.

-### Write locals object to json file with pugjs
+### Write locals object to JSON file with pug-js

-If your locals object is large it may cause a `RuntimeException` error.
+If your locals object is large it may cause a `RuntimeException`.
 This is because
 locals object passed directly to pug-cli as argument.
 To fix this problem you can use
-`localsJsonFile` option:
+the `localsJsonFile` option:

 ```php
 $pug = new Pug(array(